evilnose/PyRKViewer/README.md

 * If the text is blurry in the app bundled by `pyinstaller`, one needs to add an entry in the pyinstaller settings as described [here](https://stackoverflow.com/a/40676321)

+## Linux Notes
+* To install wxPython on linux, see (here)[https://wxpython.org/blog/2017-08-17-builds-for-linux-with-pip/index.html]. `requirements-dev.txt` and `requirements.txt` assume the user is on Ubuntu 18.04 for readthedocs.
+If you have a different distro and have trouble using `requirements.txt`, just install wxPython manually using the previous link.
+* Related to the last note, if readthedocs start having trouble building wxPython, understand that it might be because readthedocs updated its distro from Ubuntu 18.04.
+Go to `requirements-dev.txt` and change the line above `wxPython` to look in the appropriate link.

 ## TODOs
 * BUG: The handle of a reaction may go out of bounds when a node is being moved.
 Make sure to clip